vrmeet/thexr/DO_THIS_NEXT.md

 QA: if a person grabs and object then disconnects, what happens to the object?

+menu bar Vr menu keeps getting detached from grip.
+WHY?

+basic grabbing and holding functionality not there yet

+work on text input so we can inspect entities and edit their components

 1. ensure we're patching components on upsert: is a component_upsert a patch or a put on the component?  should always do a patch... values are never removed but we don't have to pass the whole component value